“Strength does not come from physical capacity. It comes from an indomitable will.”

 Shift your strength and focus on the greatness you possess and your progress and forget everybody else.
 Shift your strength to the ability to let go instead of guilt.

 Get involved get going

 Everybody has up days and down days.
 It is difficult for everybody to be down at the same time and everybody to be up at the same time.
 A network that supports you and encourages you to stay on track can help you get through your down days.
 In my life, very few things have matched the power of an encouraging instructor and a supportive partner.

 Remember that support should be uplifting an not a downer.
-You’re not looking for someone to nag you to death and point out your shortcomings in order to “motivate” you.
+You’re not looking for someone to nag you to death and point out your shortcomings to “motivate” you.
 You’re looking for someone who says, “You can do it, just one more rep.”

 Plan, have fun, have variety

-Most people don’t realize that having a plan is one of the easiest way to have fun.
+Most people don’t realize that having a plan is one of the easiest ways to have fun.
 You use the resources you have and are in a better position to manage events of the unexpected through planning.
-You use your strengths which is fun and gradually work on shoring up your weaknesses city can continue having fun.
+You use your strengths which are fun and gradually work on shoring up your weaknesses city can continue having fun.
 Through planning, you create their variety that is beneficial instead of random activities that would not produce any results.